 - Painful insertion

-- Hole in the wall of gastrointestinal
+- Hole in the wall of the gastrointestinal

 How Long Does It Take to Recover?